cse605/project2/README.md

 Hotspot JVM will count invocations of a method return plus branch backs for loops in that method, and if this exceeds 10K in server mode the method will be compiled.
 The compiled code on normal JIT'ing can be used when the method is next called.

-What this means is that, one is likely to get better optimised code by doing a small number of shorter warm ups than a single large one.
+What this means is that, one is likely to get better optimized code by doing a small number of shorter warm ups than a single large one.

 > NOTE: When using thin locks (Atomic), it is important to create new primitive object after every warmup run.
 Although warm up aids in compiling "hot code" paths, it may force the JVM to convert the thin locks into fat locks leading to performance drops.